wp-plugins/file-gallery/readme.txt

 3. You're done - go edit or add a new post to see how it works :)

 == Changelog ==

+= 1.5.2 =
+* May 30th, 2010
+* added image align options for single image inserts
+* added option to link images to parent post
+* muchly improved file_gallery_list_tags output
+* fixed the url to 'crystal' icons for non-image file types
+* added support for alt text for images
+* support for lightbox-type scripts:
+  - choose which link classes trigger auto-enqueueing of scripts and styles (a script should be registered beforehand for this to work)
+  - added filters to modify image class, link class, and link rel attribute
+* a bunch of bugfixes

 = 1.5.1 =
 * May 4th, 2010